- Which types of vaccines are approved in Belgium?

 Yes.
 If you were vaccinated in the EU, the UK, Iceland, Norway, Lichtenstein or Switzerland, your vaccine certificate is recognised in Belgium and the wider EU.

-Yes.
-As an international student in Belgium, you can be vaccinated at a local vaccination centre with Pfizer or Johnson & Johnson.
+As an international student in Belgium, you can be vaccinated at a local vaccination center.

 All students are welcome and domiciliation in Geel is not required.